Ocean-OS/ocean-os.github.io/mc-assets/README.md

 # mc-assets
 - This is the repository that the Mine.craft launcher[currently in alpha testing] fetches from.
 - Do not try to copy these files, they will not run in a browser.
+- A repository dedicated to this will soon be made.
 ## File Directory
 ### Folders
 - Each folder holds a version.